joshfrench/om-wiki-fork/Basic-Tutorial.md

 This is a lot of information.
 As a challenge I recommend trying to clear the text field when a real contact has been added.
 This is harder than it looks so don't get discouraged.
-If you spend more then 15, 20 minutes on it feel free to proceed to the next section and we'll show how to do it.
+If you spend more than 15, 20 minutes on it feel free to proceed to the next section and we'll show how to do it.